 - Tenancy Deposit Scheme (TDS)

-The TDS is an insurance based scheme run by The Dispute Service Ltd. for the protection of tenancy deposits and the resolution of disputes between landlords, agents and tenants concerning the return of deposits at the end of a tenancy.
+The TDS is a scheme run by The Dispute Service Ltd. for the protection of tenancy deposits and the resolution of disputes between landlords, agents and tenants concerning the return of deposits at the end of a tenancy.
 It is one of three schemes approved for tenancy deposit protection.

 The person(s), company or organisation who is entitled to occupy a property under the terms and conditions of a tenancy agreement.